yonkahlon/Zenject/README.md

 If you click on this it will appear nearly identically to the inspector for `SceneContext`.
 The easiest way to configure this prefab is to temporarily add it to your scene, add Installers to it, then click "Apply" to save it back to the prefab before deleting it from your scene.
 In addition to installers, you can also add your own custom MonoBehaviour classes to the ProjectContext object directly.

 Then, when you start any scene that contains a `SceneContext`, your `ProjectContext` object will always be initialized first.
 All the installers you add here will be executed and the bindings that you add within them will be available for use in all scenes within your project.
+The `ProjectContext` game object is set as <a href="https://docs.unity3d.com/ScriptReference/Object.DontDestroyOnLoad.html">DontDestroyOnLoad</a> so it will not be destroyed when changing scenes.

 Note also that this only occurs once.
 If you load another scene from the first scene, your ProjectContext will not be called again and the bindings that it added previously will persist into the new scene.
 You can declare `ITickable` / `IInitializable` / `IDisposable` objects in your global installers in the same way you do for your scene installers with the result being that `IInitializable.Initialize` is called only once across each play session and `IDisposable.Dispose` is only called once the application is fully stopped.

-This works because the container defined for each scene is nested inside the global container that your global installers bind into.
+The reason that all the bindings you add to a global installer are available for any classes within each individual scene, is because the Container in each scene uses the ProjectContext Container as it's "parent".
 For more information on nested containers see <a href="#sub-containers-and-facades">here</a>.

+ProjectContext is a very convenient place to put objects that you want to persist across scenes.
+However, the fact that it's completely global to every scene can lead to some unintended behaviour.
+For example, this means that even if you write a simple test scene that uses Zenject, it will load the ProjectContext, which may not be what you want.
+To address these problems it is sometimes better to use Scene Parenting instead, since that approach allows you to be selective in terms of which scenes inherit the same common bindings.
+See <a href="#scene-parenting">here</a> for more details on that approach.

 ## <a id="identifiers"></a>Identifiers